Orlando Bosch: Arrests in Florida and Venezuela

 Bosch served four years of his sentence before being released on parole in 1972.
 Claude Kirk, then the Governor of Florida, was among those who advocated for Bosch to receive early parole.
 In June 1974 he told The Miami News that he was the head of a group called Accion Cubana, and that the organization was responsible for a series of bomb attacks on Cuban consulates in Latin America since August 1973.
 On 12 April 1974, he violated parole and fled to Venezuela, shortly after he was served a subpoena in a case involving a murder.
 He had been invited to Venezuela by Luis Posada Carriles, another Cuban exile militant who was then serving as the head of DISIP, the Venezuelan intelligence service.
 The same year, Bosch detonated bombs at a cultural center and at the Panamanian embassy in Caracas, in both cases just before representatives of the Cuban government were supposed to be there.
 The date of the attack, 12 October, was Cuba's independence day.
 He was released in exchange for surrendering his arsenal, and was seen soon after in Curaçao, where he said to a newsman, also a Cuban exile: "We will invade the Cuban embassies and will murder the Cuban diplomats and will hijack the Cuban planes until Castro releases some of the political prisoners and begins to deal with us."

 Bosch moved to the Chilean city of Santiago, where the government of Augusto Pinochet provided a safe haven to Bosch and other anti-communists.
-According to a memo sent to the US by the Chilean government, he arrived on 3 December 1974, going by the alias Pedro Pena.
+According to a memo sent to the U.S. by the Chilean government, he arrived on 3 December 1974, going by the alias Pedro Pena.
 He stayed in a military safe house, and "lived quietly as an artist".
-While the Cuban government stated that Bosch did not conduct anti-Castro activities while in Chile, the US government found him responsible for postal bombings of Cuban embassies in Lima, Madrid, Ottawa, and Buenos Aires.
-The US also accused Bosch of involvement in the August 1975 attempted assassination of Emilio Aragones, the Cuban ambassador to Argentina, and the September 1976 bombing of the Mexican Embassy in Guatemala City.
+While the Cuban government stated that Bosch did not conduct anti-Castro activities while in Chile, the U.S. government found him responsible for postal bombings of Cuban embassies in Lima, Madrid, Ottawa, and Buenos Aires.
+The U.S. also accused Bosch of involvement in the August 1975 attempted assassination of Emilio Aragones, the Cuban ambassador to Argentina, and the September 1976 bombing of the Mexican Embassy in Guatemala City.
 In February 1976, he was arrested by the police in Costa Rica, where he was traveling under a fake Chilean passport using the alias Hector Avanzo.
-After his arrest, the US media reported that he had been involved in a plot to kill Henry Kissinger, then Secretary of State.
+After his arrest, the U.S. media reported that he had been involved in a plot to kill Henry Kissinger, then Secretary of State.
 The arrest resulted from Bosch's former and future colleague Posada passing information about Bosch's intentions to the CIA.
 When questioned, Bosch stated that his target was Andrés Pascal Allende, nephew of previous Chilean President Salvador Allende.
-The Costa Rican authorities offered to extradite him to the US, but the US declined.
+The Costa Rican authorities offered to extradite him to the U.S., but the U.S. declined.